ak01sito/ak01sito.github.io/_posts/2022-17-10-dont-forget-the-best-bits.md

 This post is an attempt to document what I learned during the crypto200 challenge organized by [Reply Challenges](https://challenges.reply.com/tamtamy/home.action) last weekend.
 It was my first CTF and for sure not the last one!

-# Initial View and Idea
+# Overview
-To solve the challenge, we had some files to download as well as a URL.
+To solve the challenge, we had some files to download (`notes.txt`, `app.snippet`, `_aes.py`) as well as a [URL](http://gamebox1.reply.it/14de018c45487063d3bc11fe33ac7e6996914988/).
+To find out what we need to solve here, let's take a look at all those things they gave us.

 On the URL we could find a textbox with a submit button, and a message telling us to submit an encrypted message.
 ![website](/images/reply-crypto200-web.png)

 When we enter any random message, we get the text `Bad ciphertext provided!`.